lemonbashar/bend-platform/ui/projects/bend-core/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#BUILD AND USE
+    ng build bend-core --prod
+    ng lint bend-core